JKamue/ImageCharts.NET/README.md

 I am aware of the official [image-charts/c-sharp](https://github.com/image-charts/c-sharp) library.
 I created this custom implementation of the API because I think the official library lacks not only a license but also two very important features:

- 1. POST Requests
+ 1. **POST Requests**:
 By default image charts have all relevant settings to generate the chart encoded in the URL.
 This leads to issues with URL length when visualizing larger datasets.
-That is why the Image-Charts Api [provides the option](https://github.com/image-charts/c-sharp) to create charts through POST requests.
+That is why the Image-Charts Api [provides the option](https://documentation.image-charts.com/reference/post-requests/) to create charts through POST requests.
 This feature is sadly not implemented in the original [image-charts/c-sharp](https://github.com/image-charts/c-sharp) library.
 ImageCharts.NET on the other hand has built in support for POST requests, allowing for charts up to 300 Kilobytes long.

- 2. Asynchronous Usage
+ 2. **Asynchronous Usage:**
 Being a headless chart generation API Image-Charts will often be used in the backend to server charts to users through emails, websited or interactive chat bots.
 The original [image-charts/c-sharp](https://github.com/image-charts/c-sharp) library does only offer synchronous usage that will for example block a chatbots other conversations while generating a chart.
 ImageCharts.NET has been built with asynchronous usage in mind.

 Switching from [image-charts/c-sharp](https://github.com/image-charts/c-sharp) to ImageCharts.NET is an easy stressfree process.
 Methods have been named identically on purpose.
 There are barely any breaking changes and you can seamlessly transition and start using POST Requests asynchronously.